Myths and Facts About Seth- the Egyptian God of Chaos and War

 Myth and Origin Story of Seth

-In ancient Egyptian pantheon, Seth came to be seen as the patron god of chaos, destruction, foreigners, and foreign lands in desert and barren regions.
-Such was Seth’s thirst for violence and deception that anything with the color red somehow symbolized Seth.
+In ancient Egyptian pantheon, Seth was mainly seen as the patron god of chaos, destruction, foreigners, and foreign lands in desert and barren regions.
+Such was Seth’s thirst for violence and deception that anything with the color red somehow symbolized the god.

 Depictions and Epithets for Seth in Egyptian Mythology

 The commonest physical depiction of Seth is when he is seen with an animal head – the “Set animal”.
 That animal to this day remains unknown.
 However, it appears to be an amalgamation of the heads of a donkey and a giraffe, as it has four legs, pointy ears, and a long snout.

 Additionally, many ancient Egyptian sculptures and paintings show Seth with a long, forked tail and canine body.

-Typically, Seth was associated with animals such as: the antelope, the boar, the crocodile, and the ass (donkey).
+Typically, Seth was associated with animals such as antelope, boar, crocodile, and the ass (donkey).
 It was also not out of place for the ancient Egyptians to associate Seth with creatures that they considered vile and dangerous.
 Some of those animals include: scorpions, snakes (serpent) and hippopotamus.

-The Egyptians had several epithets for the god of chaos, Seth.
+The Egyptians had several epithets for the god of chaos.
 The commonest ones were “the Lord of the Red Land”, “Lord of the Desert”, “Ruler of the South”, “Lord of Disharmony”, “Lord of Upper of Egypt”, and “God of foreigners”.